Juneau, Alaska

-Juneau is unique among the 49 U.S. capitals on mainland North America in that there are no roads connecting the city to the rest of the state or North America.
-Honolulu, Hawaii, is the only other state capital not connected by road to the rest of North America.
+Juneau is unique among U.S. state capitals in that there are no roads connecting the city to the rest of the state or to the contiguous United States.
+Honolulu, Hawaii, is the only other state capital which is not connected by road to the contiguous United States.
 The absence of a road network is due to the extremely rugged terrain surrounding the city.
-This in turn makes Juneau a de facto island city in terms of transportation, since all goods coming in and out must go by plane or boat, in spite of the city's location on the Alaskan mainland.
-Downtown Juneau sits at sea level, with tides averaging 16 ft, below steep mountains about 3500 to 4000 ft high.
-Atop these mountains is the Juneau Icefield, a large ice mass from which about 30 glaciers flow; two of these, the Mendenhall Glacier and the Lemon Creek Glacier, are visible from the local road system.
-The Mendenhall glacier has been gradually retreating; its front face is declining in width and height.
+In turn, Juneau is a de facto island city in terms of transportation; all goods coming in and out must be transported by plane or boat despite the city's location on the Alaskan mainland.

+Downtown Juneau sits at sea level with tides averaging 16 ft, below steep mountains about 3500 to 4000 ft high.
+Atop the mountains is the Juneau Icefield, a large ice mass from which about 30 glaciers flow; two of them, the Mendenhall Glacier and the Lemon Creek Glacier, are visible from the local road system.
+The Mendenhall Glacier has been gradually retreating; its front face is declining in width and height.

 The Alaska State Capitol in downtown Juneau was built as the Federal and Territorial Building in 1931.
-Prior to statehood, it housed federal government offices, the federal courthouse and a post office.
-It also housed the territorial legislature and many other territorial offices, including that of the governor.
-Today, Juneau remains the home of the state legislature and the offices of the governor and lieutenant governor.
-Some other executive branch offices have moved elsewhere in the state.
+Prior to statehood, it housed federal government offices, the federal courthouse, and a post office.
+It also housed the territorial legislature and other territorial offices, including that of the governor.
+Juneau is the home of the state legislature, the governor, and lieutenant governor.
+Some executive branch offices have moved certain functions to Anchorage and elsewhere in the state.